-We are able to provide vision correction solutions for long-sight, short-sight, astigmatism, presbyopia, and are able to look at what we do to help our patients with a very strong prescription.
+We are able to provide vision correction solutions for long-sight, short-sight, and astigmatism.

-Over 98% of our patients no longer where prescription glasses for driving standard vision, and more than half of our patients come through to us via recommendations from their friends or family.
+Over 98% of our patients no longer wear prescription glasses for driving standard vision, and more than half of our patients come through to us via recommendations from their friends or family.

-You may be familiar with some of the equipment and tests that we will need to carry out at your consultation, because you may have had to use them at the opticians.
+You may be familiar with some of the equipment and tests that we will carry out at your consultation, from eye tests at the opticians.

-With these test results, we can build up a personalised treatment plan in accordance to what will suit your needs.
-You will then have the time to sit down and discuss, in detail, what you would like to move forward with, alongside any other questions that you may have.
+With these test results, we can build up a personalised treatment plan in accordance to what will suit your needs and lifestyle.
+You will then have the time to sit down and discuss, in detail, how you would like to move forward, alongside any other questions that you may have.